awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 1. After your cluster update is complete, update your nodes to the same Kubernetes version of your updated cluster\.
 For more information, see [Self\-managed node updates](update-workers.md) or [Updating a managed node group](update-managed-node-group.md)\.
 Any new pods launched on Fargate will have a `kubelet` version that matches your cluster version\.
 Existing Fargate pods won't be changed\.

-### Kubernetes 1\.16 upgrade prerequisites<a name="1-16-prerequisites"></a>
+### Kubernetes 1\.16 update prerequisites<a name="1-16-prerequisites"></a>

-As noted in the [Kubernetes 1\.15 changelog](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.15.md#deprecations-and-removals) and [Deprecated APIs Removed In 1\.16: Here’s What You Need To Know](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/) documents, if you have an existing cluster, API changes are required for the following deployed resources before upgrading a cluster to 1\.16\.
+As noted in the [Kubernetes 1\.15 changelog](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.15.md#deprecations-and-removals) and [Deprecated APIs Removed In 1\.16: Here’s What You Need To Know](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/) documents, if you have an existing cluster, API changes are required for the following deployed resources before updating a cluster to 1\.16\.

 **Warning**
-If you don't change these APIs before upgrading to 1\.16, workloads fail after the upgrade is complete\.
+If you don't change these APIs before updating to 1\.16, workloads fail after the update is complete\.
 + NetworkPolicy resources will no longer be served from `extensions/v1beta1` in v1\.16\.
 Migrate use to the `networking.k8s.io/v1` API, available since v1\.8\.
 Existing persisted data can be retrieved through the `networking.k8s.io/v1` API\.
 + PodSecurityPolicy resources will no longer be served from `extensions/v1beta1` in v1\.16\.
 Migrate to the `policy/v1beta1` API, available since v1\.10\.
 Existing persisted data can be retrieved through the `policy/v1beta1` API\.
 + DaemonSet, Deployment, StatefulSet, and ReplicaSet resources will no longer be served from `extensions/v1beta1`, `apps/v1beta1`, or `apps/v1beta2` in v1\.16\.
 Migrate to the `apps/v1` API, available since v1\.9\.
 Existing persisted data can be retrieved through the `apps/v1` API\.
 For example, to convert a Deployment that currently uses `apps/v1beta1`, enter the following command\.